 Where To Apply for A Missing Birth Certificate

 Anyone who lose their birth certificate can apply for a certified copy.
-This form is distinguishable because of it length.
-The form is issued by the city, state, or county records department.
+The form is distinguishable because of it length.
+The form comes from the city, state, or county records department.
 The certified copy of the birth certificate must have the clerk’s raised, impress, emboss, or multicolor seal.
 In addition, the issuing clerk’s signature and the date on the certified copy of the certificate was file at the clerk’s office.

 The individual may also present secondary documents to show proof of their U.S. citizenship.
 These documents include the following:

 - hospital issued birth record, medical records of the individuals delivery, and post deliver care while in the hospital

 - immunization records must’ve the date the year the individual was born